kubeedge/kubeedge/docs/proposals/sig-device-iot/provide-a-commom-mqtt-mapper.md

 1. Generate Mapper files through the Mapper-Framework framework

-   1)Download kubeedge-master.zip from the official website, take the mapper-framework under the staging folder in it, and transfer it to the VM master node.
+   1) Download kubeedge-master.zip from the official website, extract the mapper-framework directory from its staging folder, and transfer it to the VM master node.

    2)Execute a command: